zscaler/terraform-aws-cloud-connector-modules/examples/cc_gwlb/README.md

 - verify all resources that will be created/modified and enter "yes" to confirm

 ### Option 2 (manual):
-Modify/populate any required variable input values in base/terraform.tfvars file and save.
+Modify/populate any required variable input values in cc_gwlb/terraform.tfvars file and save.

-From base directory execute:
+From cc_gwlb directory execute:
 - terraform init
 - terraform apply